 For 22 years, Bill Stovall has successfully defended clients facing all types of sex crime charges.
 He is often able to resolve these cases quickly and quietly, without needing to go to trial.
 If your matter must be taken to court, the Law Offices of Bill J. Stovall is prepared to present the strongest possible defense to get your charges dropped or reduced.

-Sex Crimes in Texas
+Types of Sex Offenses in Texas

 In Texas, both state and federal laws identify types of conduct that are classified as “sex crimes.”
 There are several different types of sex crimes, and any one of them can have a devastating impact on the lives of the accused and their families.